 NC State Extension shared a great overview video of the plant throughout the seasons, including its fairy-like spring blossoms.

-Four species of beautyberry are often found at nurseries: one is native to North America, and the other two are native to Asia.
+Four species of beautyberry are often sold in nurseries, and only one species is native to North America.

-1. American Beautyberry (Callicarpa americana) is the focus of this article
+- American Beautyberry (Callicarpa americana) is the North American native species

 How can I make sure I’m planting a native American Beautyberry?